What Are Marketing Communication Tools?

 - Deadline discounts: This puts pressure on customers by getting them to buy before it’s too late.
-Great examples of these are Black Friday sales, Cyber Monday or month-long discounts.
+Great examples of these are Black Friday sales, Cyber Monday Sales or month-long discounts.

 - Membership discounts: These encourage customers to make purchases to receive more premium discounts on a tiered basis.

 With the help of a dedicated marketing team, you can actually encourage two-way communication with your customers across a number of channels.
-Social media outlets, blogs, WhatsApp and SMS marketing can encourage responses directly from customers.
+Social media marketing, blogs, WhatsApp and SMS marketing can encourage responses directly from customers.